 Concrete caulk, on the other hand, is made up of softer resin material.
 They’re applied to cracks using a caulk gun and are more visible, which is why they have a wider variety of colors.

 Though you may only see as far as the surface, there might be more severe problems that could need major restorations.
-It’s best to seek professional advice from concrete restoration firms such as RS Concrete Restoration to keep your concrete floors in their best condition.
+It’s best to seek professional advice from concrete restoration firms to keep your concrete floors in their best condition.

 When To Repair Concrete Floors